 Appointments and Affiliations

-- Assistant Professor of Watershed Hydrology in the Division of Environmental Sciences and Policy
+- Adjunct Associate Professor in the Division of Environmental Sciences and Policy

 - Office Location: Nicholas School of Environment, LSRC Bldg., Room No. 207, Durham, NC 27708